Building communities around transit

 Conceptual design of the proposed Lawrence East transit-oriented community.

-The proposed transit-oriented community at the Lawrence and McCowan Station, on the Scarborough Subway Extension, would deliver approximately 770 residential units, including affordable units, approximately 350 new jobs, and new retail and office space.
+The proposed transit-oriented community at Lawrence and McCowan Station, on the Scarborough Subway Extension would:

 Residents and the surrounding community would also benefit from more greenspace and a new park.
-Opportunities have been built into the transit station design to permit pedestrian connections to a transit plaza.
-The future transit-oriented community offers a drop-off area and underground parking facility and will offer quick and easy access to the Lawrence and McCowan Station.
+The transit station design will connect pedestrians to a transit plaza and offer a drop-off area and an underground parking facility for quick and easy access to the Lawrence and McCowan Station.

 Partnerships and community engagement